Olivia-SY129/Olivia-SY129/README.md

 - 👋 Hi, I’m @Olivia-SY129
-- 👀 I’m interested in Design Graphics with Coding
+- 👀 I’m interested in Graphics Design with Codes
 - 🌱 I’m currently learning JavaScript and Algorithm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sie94@naver.com